eatnooM/sensorstrip/README.md

 - Lastly, add the switch to the board with the USB-C port.
 Handily, orientation does not matter!
 	- Alternatively, you can bridge the jumper J1 with a blob of solder to force the board to be always on when plugged in.
 You don't need to do this for the board receiving power through J2 - this is affected by the main board's power switch too.

-## Going off-piste
+## Going off-piste - Guncon 3

+TL;DR: If you want to use a Guncon 3 with MiSTer, go buy [the MiSTer Addons Guncon 3 emitters](https://misteraddons.com/products/guncon-accessories?variant=39803690844293) instead

 The latest revision's split design was suggested by somebody smarter than me as a way to support a wider range of distances between display and player.
 Naturally, I completely disregarded this advice.
 Later, however, I found out that the GunCon 3 also uses IR LEDs in a similar fashion to the Wiimote, but its LEDs are:
 - Placed in the upper corners of the display
 - Arranged in a triangular pattern, presumably to increase viewable angles
 - 850nm wavelength

 This inspired me to split the bar up after all, addressing exactly one of the above issues.
-I just learned somebody else is working on some boards tailored to the GunCon 3 literally as I'm writing this, but nonetheless I'd love to hear if someone had any luck using this board with some 850nm LEDs and a GunCon 3 (possibly tweaking the value of R1 lower - some brief research suggests 850nm emitters have higher forward voltage).
+I'dlove to hear if someone had any luck using this board with some 850nm LEDs and a GunCon 3 (possibly tweaking the value of R1 lower - some brief research suggests 850nm emitters have higher forward voltage).

 I'd also be curious to see how a Wiimote handles a sensor bar populated with 850nm emitters. https://wiibrew.org/wiki/Wiimote suggests 850nm will work with a Wiimote, but the LEDs will need to be a little brighter than with the 940nm ones they're intended for.
 Maybe there's a chance to try and get simultaneous support for Wiimote and GunCon 3 out of a single setup.
 Or maybe two of these is a more workable solution - after all, constantly adjusting spacing would be annoying and a lot of PCB fabs have a minimum quantity of 5 anyway.